Quackery: Definition

 Since it is difficult to distinguish between those who knowingly promote unproven medical therapies and those who are mistaken as to their effectiveness, United States courts have ruled in defamation cases that accusing someone of quackery or calling a practitioner a quack is not equivalent to accusing that person of committing medical fraud.
-To be considered a fraud, a quack must know they are misrepresenting the benefits or risks of the medical services offered.
+However, the FDA makes little distinction between the two.
+To be considered a fraud, it is not strictly necessary for one to know they are misrepresenting the benefits or risks of the services offered.

 Quacksalver

 Unproven, usually ineffective, and sometimes dangerous medicines and treatments have been peddled throughout human history.
 Theatrical performances were sometimes given to enhance the credibility of purported medicines.
 Grandiose claims were made for what could be humble materials indeed: for example, in the mid-19th century revalenta arabica was advertised as having extraordinary restorative virtues as an empirical diet for invalids; despite its impressive name and many glowing testimonials it was in truth only ordinary lentil flour, sold to the gullible at many times the true cost.

 Even where no fraud was intended, quack remedies often contained no effective ingredients whatsoever.
 Some remedies contained substances such as opium, alcohol and honey, which would have given symptomatic relief but had no curative properties.
 Some would have addictive qualities to entice the buyer to return.
 The few effective remedies sold by quacks included emetics, laxatives and diuretics.
 Some ingredients did have medicinal effects: mercury, silver and arsenic compounds may have helped some infections and infestations; willow bark contains salicylic acid, chemically closely related to aspirin; and the quinine contained in Jesuit's bark was an effective treatment for malaria and other fevers.
 However, knowledge of appropriate uses and dosages was limited.